TomElRumi/COVID-19-Social-Monitoring/src/site/getstarted.md

 Facebook groups are also popular places where people gather to talk about their #COVID-19 experiences and share stories.

 Using Facebook, enter your search term (in the relevant language) and filter by “Groups”.
-Another way to search Facbook groups is to use Google's site specific search.
+Another way to search Facebook groups is to use Google's site specific search.
 Example:

 ```bash
 site:facebook.com/groups (القاهرة AND COVID 19)